More than “Just Survivors”

 Recently, the International Justice Mission (IJM) and the University of Nottingham Rights Lab conducted the Scale of Harm study.
 It measured the prevalence of trafficking of children to produce child sexual exploitation material (CSEM).
 The study revealed that 1 in 100 – or nearly half a million children in the Philippines – in 2022 alone were trafficked to produce CSEM.
 These figures suggest more work is needed to ensure the safety of not just Filipino children but every child in every part of the globe.
 I was part of the research team with two other survivor consultants, and we facilitated focus group discussions with survivors.

-The Global Threat Assessment paints a similar picture of a growing global crisis, both in terms of scale and the evolving methods used by perpetrators. safety by design principles, global alignment of internet regulations, and the application of public health strategies to violence prevention are key recommendations.
+The Global Threat Assessment paints a similar picture of a growing global crisis, both in terms of scale and the evolving methods used by perpetrators.
+Safety by Design principles, global alignment of internet regulations, and the application of public health strategies to violence prevention are key recommendations.
 Importantly, so is a call to involve children’s voices and adopt a child-centered approach to better understand the threat and bridge gaps in the response.

 As someone who experienced the harm of online sexual abuse, I would say that no one can validate study results like Scale of Harm the way survivors can.
 My advocacy work is equally important as my other jobs.
 I was there, experienced and witnessed the horrors of online sexual abuse.
 Because of that, I am fully committed to protecting children from this crime.
 I cannot imagine other children going through similar, and maybe even worse, trauma.